AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58442-fixes-issue-devices-768px-mobile-view-instead-desktop.md

 role: Admin, Developer
 ---

-# ACSD-58442: fixes the issue where devices with a width of 768px are treated as mobile, causing the menu and header to load in a mobile view instead of desktop
+# ACSD-58442: Fixes the issue where devices with 768px width treated as mobile, causing menu and header to load in mobile view not desktop

 The ACSD-58442 patch fixes the issue where devices with a width of 768px are treated as mobile, causing the menu and header to load in a mobile view instead of desktop.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.50 is installed.
 The patch ID is ACSD-58442.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.